rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

    and represents a full HD stereo feed at 24 frame per second and 4 frames cache size.

-   Although video format auto detection is possible with certain DeckLink devices, the corresponding API is NOT implemented in the BGE.
+   Although video format auto detection is possible with certain DeckLink devices, the corresponding API is NOT implemented in the Range.
 Therefore it is important to specify the format string that matches exactly the video feed.
 If the format is wrong, no frame will be captured.
    It should be noted that the pixel format that you need to specify is not necessarily the actual format in the video feed.
 For example, the 4K Extreme card delivers 8bit RGBs pixels in the